 Each winter you can find “The Rink” at Rockefeller Center, a perfect romantic place for skating:

 “I believe that love is the greatest thing in the world; that it alone can overcome hate; that right can and will triumph over might.”
 John D. Rockefeller, Jr.

 When it comes to absolutely positive astonishment, Central Park was definitely the best one in New York City for me!
 Maybe just because I was expecting to experience some insecure and feculent area with strange people sleeping everywhere … Contrariwise to my conception, Central Park surprises with its cleanness, stunning nature, family friendly plain, children’s playgrounds and chill out places for adults, several lakes, etc.

-Central Park is located in the middle of Manhattan Island and it covers more than 9.000 m2 and back in the days it was America’s first public landscape park!
-Anyway, the park is not natural, but landscaped.
+Central Park is located in the middle of Manhattan Island and it covers more than 9.000 m2 and back in the days it was America’s first public landscaped park!
+Anyway, the park is not natural but landscaped.
 Nowadays, there are more than 25.000 trees, 36 bridges and more than 90 km of walking alleys to be “studied” here.

 - Central Park is larger than countries – Monaco (six times larger) and the Vatican!